 This is the most interesting area of time travel drama for me.
 These tend to concern individuals who experience timeslips.
 It’s obvious that the whole idea of involuntary time travel as some kind of medical abnormality (Chrono-Displacement, if you will) is fast becoming a modern preoccupation.

 Time and the Conways (1937)

 One of several stage plays by JB Priestley that explored his fascination with theories of time (An Inspector Calls is the most famous).
 This play explores JW Dunne‘s theory of simultaneous time, and concerns the bitter future awaiting the Conway family, as glimpsed in premonition by the heroine Kay during a fateful birthday party.
 There was a BBC adaptation in 1985 but it has never been released on DVD.
-As a consolation, here are some clips from the 1954 film (no longer available on DVD) An Inspector Calls, starring Alastair Sim.

 In this novel by Ken Grimwood, Jeff Winston dies of a heart attack and finds himself catapulted back into his teenage body with all his adult memories intact, to live his life again with the ability to avoid all his previous mistakes.
 Each ‘replay’ manages to be engrossing in its own way, but he re-emerges into life always at a later date than before (so his lives are getting worryingly shorter), until the novel’s mid-point, when he discovers a woman who is experiencing the exact same phenomenon.
 They become lovers desperately trying to find each other through the years, both aware, ironically, that time is running out for them.
 A cult classic that transcends the genre.
 Beautiful.